UMAprotocol/UMIPs/UMIPs/covenant.md

 ## Status of bribed vote proposal

 1. Identify the voting proposal being bribed from the `votingPlatform` and `voteProposal` parameters.
-In order to identify the vote proposal one should also check that it matches the expected voting type passed from the `voteType` parameter.
 2. Determine whether the voting proposal being bribed had been opened for voting and irreversibly resolved at or before the cut-off time from the `expirationTimestamp` parameter.
 In case the vote was not resolved on time the bribe should be refunded to its sponsor and voters should validate such price request (made after `expirationTimestamp`) against Refund instructions section.
 3. If the price request was made at or before the cut-off time from the `expirationTimestamp` the voting proposal being bribed **must** have been irreversibly resolved at or before the `expirationTimestamp`.
 This condition also applies when the voting proposal had been withdrawn and the proposal to refund the briber can be made only after the `expirationTimestamp`.